iontodirel/libaprstrack/README.md

 Install the CMake and C++ extensions in VSCode, or the Native Desktop workload inside Visual Studio (*if using Visual Studio*).

 On Linux systems, install the dependencies listed in `install_dependencies.sh`, which include a compiler, the CMake build system, and a native build system like make.
 Example for Debian systems: `apt-get install -y gcc g++ gcc-13 g++-13 clang make cmake ninja-build`.

+### Dependencies

+This library uses C++ 20, and C++ 20 language features, and the C++ Standard Library.
+It has no other dependencies.

+The library is cross platform, and can run on Windows, Linux, and OSX.
+The library is supported and tested with MSVC, GCC and Clang toolsets.
+It also has been tested successfully on the ESP32 platform.

+This library can in theory work on the Arduino platform, using AndroidSTL, but it has not been tested.

 # License